ethneystewart/Capstone/README.md

 tqdm
 openpyxl

-sim1.py - starting chatgpt simulation build simple sinusodial and constant wave force
+sim1.py - starting simulation build simple sinusodial and constant wave force

 sim2.py - still uses a constant wave force and simple sinusodial varies parameters using array and then runs simulation through the varying params to find best choice